 Upon his return to New York, Halsband’s career took off.
 He spent the next few years of his life photographing fashion and portraits for some of the biggest names in the industry, including GQ, Vogue, Glamour, Calvin Klein and J. Crew.
 A defining moment of his career came together in 1985, when Halsband was invited to a dinner party by fellow photographer Paige Powell and coincidentally connected with legendary painter Jean-Michael Basquiat.
 Shortly after, he delivered one of the most iconic images ever of Basquiat alongside Andy Warhol posing together in boxing gloves.

-Through it all, however, Halsband has remained humble, maintaining the notion that it’s always been about far more than just famous people.
+Through it all, however, Halsband has remained humble, maintaining the notion that it’s always been about far more than just taking photos of famous people.
 As the years rolled on, he found another art form to capture: surfing.
 Unlike the fast-paced rock concerts he previously photographed, surfing was calm.
 It’s a composed environment for people to connect with themselves.
 Working alongside fabled surfer Joel Tudor, Halsband immersed himself, and his finances, in the creation of a film of his adoration of the sport.

 He put the experience down as something that was made with a driven mindset, but also organic and free-flowing.
 “The project was going to happen and we were just walking the path,” Halsband explains.
 Surf Movie, an unedited and spliced movie of surfing spots from around the world and the people that surf them, represents years of work for Halsband, and an important part of his career.